New Zealand's abundant and diverse energy resources have long underpinned our economy.

 The Ministry undertakes future energy supply and demand modelling and produces a range of useful energy data resources and publications.

-Making improvements in energy efficiency, energy conversation and renewable energy is a priority for the government.
+Making improvements in energy efficiency, energy conservation and renewable energy is a priority for the government.

 A high level of energy security is vital to our economy and to our personal well-being.
 Energy security is achieved when there are sufficient levels of energy resources reliably delivered via robust networks to meet changing demands over time.